Developing Bots

 Running your Bot

 Once you have programmed your bot, it’s really useful to be able to run it locally and validate that it does what you expect it to do.
-To run your bot locally, we have included a really useful cli command run that takes care of connecting to the proper network, configuring signers (using your local Ape accounts), and starting up the bot client and in-memory task queue workers.
+To run your bot locally, we have included the cli command run that takes care of connecting to the proper network, configuring signers (using your local Ape accounts), and starting up the bot runtime and worker clients.

-# Run your bot on the Ethereum Sepolia testnet, with your own signer:
+# Run `bot.py` on the Ethereum Sepolia testnet, with your own signer:

 Note

-my_bot:bot is not required for silverback run if you follow the suggested folder structure at the start of this page, you can just call it via my_bot.
+bot:bot is not required for silverback run if you follow the suggested folder structure at the start of this page, you can just omit it as an argument.

 It’s important to note that signers are optional, if not configured in the bot then bot.signer will be None.
 You can use this in your bot to enable a “test execution” mode, something like this: